delr3ves/formacion-online-pokemon-alexandrajaramz/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You need to install Node-sass `npm install --save node-sass` and PropTypes `npm install --save prop-types` to work with this project.
+You need to install Node-sass `npm install --save node-sass` to work with this project.

 Then, you can run `npm start` to use the app in the development mode.